responsum-team/nola-ios-sdk-distro/README.md

 - `AirportChooserViewController` is a part of `ResChatHouUIKit`

-Here's the example of creating it':
+Here's the example of creating it:

 ```swift
     func makeChooserController() -> UIViewController {